auth0/docs/articles/architecture-scenarios/implementation/b2b/b2b-provisioning.md

 Enterprise sign up is synonymous with sign in via [enterprise login](/architecture-scenarios/implementation/b2b/b2b-authentication#enterprise-login) - there’s no distinction here *per se*, as user [profile](/architecture-scenarios/implementation/b2b/b2b-profile-mgmt) creation happens automatically upon first enterprise login.

 ::: panel best practice
-A nice advantage of allowing your customers to use their own IDP is that they can administer their users and assign roles and access in their own IDP setup instead of forcing you to build administration for them.
+A nice advantage of allowing your customers to use their own IdP is that they can administer their users and assign roles and access in their own IdP setup instead of forcing you to build administration for them.
 Working out the mapping for those customers will make this much easier.
 :::

 ::: warning